|

 14. The concept of dukkha (dukha that can be stopped) is seen only in the context of the rebirth process.
 It is all about removing suffering associated with FUTURE births.

-One’s current life has already started (which is a result of past kamma) and WILL go through until the kammic energy for the physical body runs out.
+▪One’s current life has already begun (as a result of past kamma) and WILL continue until the kammic energy of the physical body runs out.
 We can only MANAGE any suffering associated with sicknesses, injuries, etc. Those are associated with a life that has already started.

 Five Aggregates – What We Like to Maintain to Our Satisfaction

-15. Finally, the last line of the verse in #5 summarizes it all: “saṁkhittena pañcupādānakkhandhā dukkha.” [saṅkhittena means through overthrown by defilements]
+15. Finally, the last line of the verse in #5 summarizes it all: “saṁkhittena pañcupādānakkhandhā dukkha.” [saṅkhittena means through overthrown by defilements, khitta : [pp. of khipati] thrown; overthrown; casted away; upset.]

-What we crave in this world can be divided into five groups: rūpa, vedanā, saññā, saṅkhāra, and viññāṇa.
-We want to maintain our bodies and other inert or live bodies to our satisfaction.
+▪What we crave in this world can be divided into five groups: rūpa, vedanā, saññā, saṅkhāra, and viññāṇa.
+We like to enjoy the ‘mind-made rūpa’ even though they do not reflect the ‘external rūpa,’ i.e., those that exist in the world; see “Distorted Perception – The World We Experience Doesn’t Exist” and other related posts in the “Buddha Dhamma – Systematic” section.
 We want to keep our vedanā, saññā, saṅkhāra, and viññāṇa (our thoughts) to our satisfaction.

-In other words, what we crave (icca) — and thus have upādāna for — are the five aggregates (pañcakkhandha).
-The “portion” of pañcakkhandha that we desire is called pañcupādānakkhandha (pañca + upādāna + khandha).
+▪In other words, what we crave (icca) — and thus have upādāna for — are the pañcupādānakkhandha (pañca + upādāna + khandha).

 16. Therefore, dukha (suffering or the vedanā felt) arises BECAUSE we crave things in this world and do “saŋ” to acquire such things.